 In Microsoft Edge you can annotate webpages by inking (handwriting) or typing your notes, then clip, save, or share those notes.
 You can also create and manage reading lists, and put all those lists, favorites, downloads, and history in one area.
 Because you create it directly in our service, you can access it from all your devices.

 To help us decide which services are working well and which need improvement, we pay attention to how people use Windows.
 We can spot patterns in the problems our customers have, understand the cause, and fix the issues quickly.
 We can also focus our resources on upgrading the things people use the most, and to improve or even retire those that don’t get used.
-This data, collectively called 'telemetry', can also help us understand gaps in our services so we can help people use Windows more effectively.
+This data, diagnostics and usage data, can also help us understand gaps in our services so we can help people use Windows more effectively.

 When people choose to turn on location services, we get to improve our location services by collecting information about the location of cell towers and Wi-Fi access points.
 This information is stored in a database without data identifying the person or device from which it was collected.

-If you turn on Send Microsoft info about how I write to help us improve typing and writing in the future, we collect samples of your typing and handwriting info to improve our dictionaries and handwriting recognition for everybody who uses Windows.
+If you turn on Speech, inking, & typing, we collect samples of your typing and handwriting info to improve our dictionaries and handwriting recognition for everybody who uses Windows.
 We take care to remove identifiers and store the data chopped up in small, random chunks so that we can use the information for product improvement while protecting the identities of users who submitted it.

 Windows also offers previews to people who sign up for our Windows Insider program, so they can provide us feedback while the product is still in development.
 By studying how they use Windows, and listening to their feedback, they help us build better products that more people and companies will enjoy.